Insight: Fear and suspicion in Pakistan hamper global polio fight

 "Every drug has a known formula but polio vaccine has no formula.
 And then the United States and its allies are giving us this vaccine free of cost when they don't even give free water to their own people," said Raza Shah.

-Accusations that immunisation campaigns are cover for spies were given credence when it emerged that the United States had used a Pakistani vaccination team to gather intelligence about Osama bin Laden.
+Accusations that immunization campaigns are cover for spies were given credence when it emerged that the United States had used a Pakistani vaccination team to gather intelligence about Osama bin Laden.

 RISKS AND CONSEQUENCES